-Of course the turkey, stuffing, potatoes and pumpkin pie are the main act of the day but that’s not to say that there can’t be some delicious supporting acts early on in the day to get the family going.
+The turkey, stuffing, potatoes and pumpkin pie may be the main act of the day but that’s not to say that there can’t be some delicious supporting acts early on in the day to get the family going.

-There’s nothing worse than been hungry while preparing the families most delicious meal of the year so pumpkin pancakes are a great way to remedy this predicament, as well as being delicious.
+There’s nothing worse than feeling hungry while preparing the family's most delicious meal of the year, so pumpkin pancakes are a great way to remedy this predicament, as well as being delicious.

-Also kids in the family will love decorating the pancakes with candy, banana slices, raisins or chopped nuts.
-Also a cunning way to keep them entertained while you go to see to the main act and star of the show.
+Kids in the family will also love decorating the pancakes with candy, banana slices, raisins or chopped nuts and so this recipe doubles as a cunning way to keep them entertained while you see to the main act and star of the show.

 1 cup all-purpose flour